How to stop guests leaving bad reviews

 So, what can you do to ensure fewer bad reviews hit the internet and end up circulating around the country like Chinese whispers?

 It’s important to always strive to give every single guest – from toddlers to retirees – the best possible experience they can have at your B&B. This means leaving no stone unturned and no egg unflipped, by simply doing everything in your power to ensure that all things are perfect!

-Of course, there’s a whole host of things to double and even triple check – the list is probably as long as your arm – but making sure everything is clean and well-presented is a good place to start.
+Of course, there’s a whole host of things to double and even triple check – the list is probably as long as your arm – but making sure everything is clean and well-presented is a good place to start to prevent bad reviews.
 Be sure that all meals are cooked to the best of your ability and be attentive to your guests during their stay.

 However, remember that anyone can find an issue if they look hard enough, so no matter how many nooks and crannies you’ve checked, you have to be prepared for the occasional complaint.

 It’s important to be on alert and realise when a customer may be intending to leave a bad review.
 During their stay, be wary of a customer coming to you with any kind of complaint – anything from the top of the wardrobe being dusty or the fact that the view from their room isn’t of South America.
 If you want to prevent a potentially bad review, then you have to know how to deal with their complaint and try to resolve the situation.

 For example, if the guest does indeed feel that the view from their room doesn’t match up to what was promised, then you could arrange to move them to a different room.
 If they are having problems working the shower, then you should be up within a moment’s notice to show them how it’s done.
 If this is something that comes up time and time again, make sure you have someone show them when they enter their room and leave a friendly reference guide for them on the facilities.

 3. Defusing the tension